Logs for jdev

 [13:48:06] <dwd> 1ntellect, Really?
 You shouldn't need to handle probes - in fact, as a client, you should never see them.

-[13:48:51] <dwd> 1ntellect, Customizing a server means using that server foreever, in effect, and also using their language, their structures, etc. But it might well save you some work.
+[13:48:51] <dwd> 1ntellect, Customizing a server means using that server foreever, in effect, and also using their language, their structures,

 [13:49:31] <dwd> (And FWIW, the open-source servers seem to all use relatively unusual languages, like Erlang and Lua.)